Or why did British people wear bowler hats? that would be the correct question...

 So when the bowler hat came along it was fitting to say the bowler hat was for the middle classes.

-So Where The Hell Did The Bowler Hat Come From?
+So From Where On Earth Did The Bowler Hat Come?

 A British soldier and politician named Edward Coke wanted a hat design for gamekeepers that would deflect low hanging branches and not be easily knocked off.